-At our clinic serving the greater South Florida area, Dr. Dongfeng Zhou is specializing in the treatment of menopausal symptoms for women.
+At our clinic serving the greater South Florida area, our team of acupuncturists have had success in the treatment of menopausal symptoms for women.
 If you have been experiencing any of the symptoms outlined above, please understand that there is help available to you.
-Consultations with Dr. Zhou are free, so give our clinic a call today to get started.
+Consultations are free, so give our clinic a call today to get started.
 Learn more about acupuncture treatment by clicking here.

 – Budd, S., Yelland, S., & Maciocia, G. (1998).
 Acupuncture and herbal treatment in midwifery.
 Obstetrics and gynecology in Chinese medicine.
 London: Churchill Livingstone, 559-75.

 – Cohen, S. M., Rousseau, M. E., & Carey, B. L. (2003).
 Can acupuncture ease the symptoms of menopause?.
 Holistic nursing practice, 17(6), 295-299.